datacamp/authoring/docs/projects/projects-repo-structure.md

   - horse.mcponyface@horsemail.com
 collaborators: # DataCamp connected email of people that helped with the Project
   - rasmus@datacamp.com
-xp: 1500 # Amount of XP student will earn for completing the project.
-Default value is 1500.
 ```

 Except for these fields, there are also a number of fields with technical details specific to the DataCamp platform.
 These will most often be filled in by your DataCamp contact: